Andrew Jackson: First Seminole War

 Following the war, Jackson remained in command of troops in the southern half of the United States and was permitted to make his headquarters at the Hermitage.
 Appointed as Indian commissioner plenipotentiary, Jackson continued to displace the Native Americans in areas under his command.
 Despite resistance from Secretary of the Treasury William Crawford, he negotiated and signed five treaties between 1816 and 1820 in which the Creek, Choctaw, Cherokee and Chickasaw ceded tens of millions of acres of land to the United States.
-These included the Treaty of Turkeytown, Treaty of Tuscaloosa, and the Treaty of Doak's Stand.
+These included the Treaty of Turkeytown, Treaty of the Chickasaw Council House, Jackson and McMinn Treaty, Treaty of Tuscaloosa, and the Treaty of Doak's Stand.

 Jackson soon became embroiled in conflict in Florida.
 The former British post at Prospect Bluff, which became known to Americans as "the Negro fort", remained occupied by more than a thousand former soldiers of the British Royal and Colonial Marines, escaped slaves, and various indigenous peoples.
 It had become a magnet for escapees and was seen as a threat to the property rights of American enslavers, even a potential source of insurrection by enslaved people.
 Jackson ordered Colonel Duncan Clinch to capture the fort in July 1816.
 He destroyed it and killed many of the garrison.
 Some survivors were enslaved while others fled into the wilderness of Florida.